Life at CMU

 Counseling and Psychological Services (CaPS) provides a safe, confidential environment for students to talk about personal and academic concerns.
 CaPS provides a range of mental health services including urgent crisis intervention and emergency consultation, individual and group therapy, outreach and educational programming, referrals and psychiatric care.

-From their first weeks on campus, our students learn that asking for help is a sign of strength and that the resources for support are plentiful.
-An important learning objective of the university experience is to learn self-care skills, how to find balance and to bounce back from adversity.
+An important learning objective of the university experience is to learn self-care skills, to find balance and to bounce back from adversity.

-Student Affairs affords the opportunity for up to 10 IMPAQT (Initiating Meaningful Pittsburgh and Qatar Ties) members to visit the Qatar campus for the week of spring break.
-The purpose of the trip is for IMPAQT members to immerse themselves in student life by attending classes and activities that occur during their visit, interviewing students, faculty and staff about their personal experiences, meeting with student organizations, exploring residential life in Education City, and touring facilities relevant to the student experience in Education City and Doha.
+Student Affairs affords the opportunity for up to 10 IMPAQT (Initiating Meaningful Pittsburgh and Qatar Ties) members to visit the Qatar campus during spring break.
+The purpose of the trip is for IMPAQT members to immerse themselves in student life by attending classes and activities, interviewing students, faculty and staff about their experiences, meeting with student organizations, exploring residential life in Education City, and touring facilities relevant to the student experience in Education City and Doha.

 Free Fitness Classes